microsoft/pycon/README.md

 ### PyCon Talks

-Check out what some of our Team Members are presenting at PyCon!
+Catch some of the talks from our Team Members presenting at PyCon!

 |Title|Presenter|Time (All Times Local to Salt Lake City)|Location |
 |---|---|---|---|